Japan Prize: Insightful Review of “Alamto, a Reptile Wonderland” by Erina Tanaka

 Reflecting on the documentary, Tanaka expressed her surprise at discovering the richness of Iran’s natural environment.
 She noted that the director aimed to promote nature conservation, a message she believes was effectively conveyed to the audience, including herself.

-Source: Japan Prize 日本賞 Facebook Pag
+Source: Japan Prize 日本賞 Facebook Page

 Prev IRNA: Filming of the Documentary on Ilam’s Reptiles Concludes